phantasma-io/phantasmaphoenix-gitbook/developers/compiler/README.md

 ---

 {% hint style="warning" %}
-This functionality is not yet available and will be released according to the [roadmap](https://phantasma.info/blockchain#roadmap)
+This functionality is currently disabled and will be re‑enabled according to the [roadmap](https://phantasma.info/blockchain#roadmap)
 {% endhint %}

 # Phoenix compiler